digiltd/oh-rtd-test/MAX!Cube-Binding.md

 ## MAX!Cube Binding Configuration

+No configuration is required in basic setting.
+The MaxCube is automatically discovered from the network.
-You need to configure at least the MAX!Cube Lan Gateway IP address in the openhab.cfg file.
+You can configure the MAX!Cube Lan Gateway IP address in the openhab.cfg file.
 If not configured via DHCP, the factory default address of the MAX!Cube is 192.168.0.222.

     ################################ MAX!Cube Binding ##########################################
     #
     # MAX!Cube LAN gateway IP address
-    maxcube:ip=192.168.0.222
+    # maxcube:ip=192.168.0.222
     # MAX!Cube port (Optional, default to 62910)
     # maxcube:port=62910
     # MAX!Cube refresh interval in ms (Optional, default to 10000)